 The average high temperature in Loja is 73 degrees Fahrenheit, with a seasonal variation of only one degree.
 Nights are always cool, with an average low of 45 degrees.
 So you don’t need heat, you don’t need air conditioning, and you can retire your winter clothes and your snow shovel.

-The people of Loja are friendly and welcoming, and it’s easy to become a part of the community.
+The people are friendly and welcoming, and it’s easy to become a part of the community.
 Loja has virtually no expat community.
-So, today, you will still be accepted into the local community on your own merits rather than being stereotyped as part of the American enclave.
+So, today, you will still be accepted into the local community on your own merits.
 Of course, lack of a large expat community is a deterrent to some people, while it will be a blessing for others.
 It depends on the lifestyle and level of cultural immersion that you’re looking for.

 I've spoken with lots of potential expats who are trying to choose between Cuenca, Ecuador, and Medellín, Colombia... even though these two cities are actually very different in key ways.
 But, as I've lived in both places (and both are among my favorites in Latin America), I'm frequently asked to compare the two.
 Let's take a closer look...
 Weather Both Medellín and Cuenca enjoy great weather all year.
 My home didn't have heat or air conditioning in either city, which...Read more